Seoul Itinerary for 7 Days: A New 2023 Korea Travel Guide

 You shouldn’t forget to visit Dongdaemun Design Plaza.
 The exterior design is very gorgeous, especially at night.
 So, be sure to capture some nice photos there before leaving.

-Getting to Dongdaemun
+Getting to Dongdaemun Guide

 Yukjeup Gwalliso, Shake Shack Doota, Jinokhwa Halmae Wonjo Dakhanmari and Kyochon Chicken

-• Shake Shack Doota.
-When it comes to fast-food snacks, you’d get your money’s worth here.
+• Shake Shack Doota: When it comes to fast-food snacks, you’d get your money’s worth here.
 Try one of their burgers or hotdogs.
 If you want a heavier meal, they also serve chicken dishes.

-• Jinokhwa Halmae Wonjo Dakhanmari.
-Satisfy your appetite with a tasty chicken soup from this local store.
+• Jinokhwa Halmae Wonjo Dakhanmari: Satisfy your appetite with a tasty chicken soup from this local store.
 Their classic dish is the signature chicken infused with garlic.

-• Kyochon Chicken.
-After your exploration, savor some delectable fried chicken.
+• Kyochon Chicken: After your exploration, savor some delectable fried chicken.
 Choose from a variety of flavors or you can go for the plain ones.

 Day 7: Deoksugung Seoul, Gwangjang Market and Cheonggyecheon Stream